-F-series VM sizes sport a higher CPU-to-memory ratio.
-They feature 2 GB RAM and 16 GB of local solid state drive (SSD) per CPU core, and are optimized for compute intensive workloads.
-The F-series is based on the 2.4 GHz Intel Xeon® E5-2673 v3 (Haswell) processor, which can achieve clock speeds as high as 3.1 GHz with the Intel Turbo Boost Technology 2.0.
+F-series VMs feature a higher CPU-to-memory ratio.
+They are equipped with 2 GB RAM and 16 GB of local solid state drive (SSD) per CPU core, and are optimized for compute intensive workloads.
+The Fv2-series features 2 GiB RAM and 8 GB of local temporary storage (SSD) per vCPU.
+The Fv2-series is hyper-threaded and based on the 2.7 GHz Intel Xeon® Platinum 8168 (SkyLake) processor, which can achieve clock speeds as high as 3.7 GHz with the Intel Turbo Boost Technology 2.0.

-Example use cases include scenarios like batch processing, web servers, analytics, and gaming.
+Example use cases include batch processing, web servers, analytics, and gaming.

 Memory and storage optimized virtual machines

 G-series VMs feature the Intel® Xeon® processor E5 v3 family, two times more memory, and four times more Solid State Drive storage (SSDs) than the General Purpose D-series.
 G-series features up to ½ TB of RAM and 32 CPU cores, and provide unparalleled computational performance, memory, and local SSD storage for your most demanding applications.

 Example use cases include large SQL and NoSQL databases, ERP, SAP, and data warehousing solutions.

 The H-series VMs have been specifically designed to handle high-end computational needs.
 These VMs are built on Intel Haswell processor technology, specifically E5-2667 V3 processors, with 8 and 16 core VM sizes, featuring DDR4 memory and local SSD based storage.
 The H-series lineup offers substantial CPU power, optional Infiniband networking for RDMA and low-latency, and several RAM configurations to support various memory intensive computational requirements.